Dear Younger Me,

 Yeah, girl, you!
 The introvert with huge social anxiety.
 The reader of Nancy Drew mystery novels under the covers at night with a flashlight.
 The tennis playing rollerblading singing-creating-dancing friend.
 The crafter, experimenter, and nature lover.
 The Primary-and-Young Women’s-going child of God.
 Yes, you.

 I’m wondering what I could tell you that would smooth the way, that would let you know, deep down, that things are going to be okay.
 Because, honestly, by 32 you have been through some, well, stuff.
 Like years of crippling depression, anxiety, OCD, and PTSD.
 A brain injury that also broke your heart and dashed your dreams for the life you were hoping to live.
-Despair you did not know was possible and still are not sure you can recover from.
+Despair you did not know was possible and still are not sure you can recover from but you could try here for legal help and support.
 You’ve also found healing.

 Doubt is not wrong